BertHav/PVOutput-Power-One-Aurora-ABB-Blackpill/README.md

 # PVOutput-Power-One-Aurora-ABB-Blackpill

-Arduino library to poll an Power-One (ABB) Aurora inverter and upload the readed values to PVoutput.org.
+Arduino library to poll a Power-One (ABB) Aurora inverter and upload the readed values to PVoutput.org.

 The sketch is written for a Blackpill SOC in conjunction with external flash, RS-485 duplex module and an ethernet W5500 module.<br>
 Some features:<br>